Vol. I, No. 1 · San Francisco

 The data mailconnect needs to function, and nothing else.
 Specifically:

-- Your Fastmail username: used as the OAuth user identifier so the bridge can find the right grant when Poke reconnects.
+• Your Fastmail username: used as the OAuth user identifier so the bridge can find the right grant when your client reconnects, and so the settings page can address the right Fastmail account.

-- Operational logs: short-lived request logs created by Cloudflare in the normal course of running a Worker.
-These are not used for analytics or profiling.
+• Operational logs: short-lived request logs from Cloudflare in the normal course of running a Worker, plus structured OAuth events emitted by mailconnect itself.
+Those events use hashed identifiers; no email content, no full tokens.
+Nothing here is used for analytics or profiling.

 What we don’t collect

-If and when mailconnect adds tools that read message content, this notice will be updated to describe that behavior before the new tools become available, and the additional access will require fresh consent.
+If and when mailconnect adds materially broader mailbox access or state-changing tools, this notice will be updated to describe that behavior before the new tools become available.

 How tokens are protected